ja0nz/bachelorarbeit/paper.md

 * Blueprints to mock the one to one APIs
 * Docs

-This example should made clear that synthetic tests of the component are part of the service right from the start.
-Every check-in is handled as release candidate and can be independently tested and deployed by a fully automated machinery.[@Issa2016] Even though this example is an opinionated perception it gives a sense of a mature component build for the web.
-Due to an exhaustive amount of testing and deployment tools for JS an automated infrastructure shouldn't be a problem.
+Even though this example is an opinionated perception it gives a sense of a mature component build for the web.
+This example should made clear that all parts of the component put together in one place.
+Every check-in is handled as release candidate and can be independently tested and deployed by a fully automated machinery.[@Issa2016] Due to an exhaustive amount of testing and deployment tools for JS an automated infrastructure shouldn't be a problem.

 [^bret]: [Bret Victor - Inventing on Principle](https://vimeo.com/36579366)

 ## Design for failure

-In theory a microservice is designed with a lot of emphasizes on real-time monitoring for both the architectural elements and business relevant metrics.[@Fowler2014] Due to the modular structure weak points can occur in the orchestration of the services.
-Testing and automation is a feasible task but failures may occur in another end users setting undetected.
-Legacy browsers for example remain a problem for enhancing websites with new technologies.
+In theory a microservice is designed with focus on monitoring for both the architectural elements and business relevant metrics.[@Fowler2014] Due to the modular structure weak points can occur in the orchestration of the services.
+A microservice should track down every communication flow and provide defaults and meaningful error messages where communication stuck.
+Testing every single component with predefined synthetic events ensures functionality.
+Nevertheless, browser support may vary and legacy browsers remain a general problem for enhancing websites with new technologies and therefore demand further configuration.

-Regarding the evolution of the web, the "next billion" internet users most likely using Android, have decent specs mobile phones, use an evergreen browser but won't have a reliable internet connection.[@Lawson2016] While *Progressive Enhancement* was once coined on the principle to build websites both for Browsers with JS and HTML only, the new *Progressive Enhancement* tends towards an "**offline first**" build principle.
-A *Browsernative Microservice* therefore not only tries to cache data as much as possible, it should also bring in a lot of program logic as described in the previous chapters.

-Working in a JS heavy infrastructure demands for optimization to avoid unexpected side-effects like the *flash of unstyled content (FOUC)*.
-Googles Polymer propagates the a general-purpose **PRLP pattern**[^prlp]:
+Combinment of the resources in the browser always demanded for optimization to avoid unexpected side-effects like the *flash of unstyled content (FOUC)*.
+Googles Polymer propagates the a general-purpose pattern called **PRLP**[^prlp]:

 * Push critical resources for the initial route
 * Render initial route
 * Pre-cache remaining routes
 * Lazy-load and create remaining routes on demand

-Following this pattern a critical resource can detect browser functionalities beforehand and switch to a **polyfill** instead of the latest browser optimized version.
+Following this pattern a critical resource can evaluate browser maturity beforehand and switch to a **polyfill** or another fallback solution instead of the latest browser optimized version.
 After the initial paint, critical resources like top-level microservices or other app logic can be loaded and registered.

+Regarding the evolution of the web, the "next billion" internet users most likely using Android, have decent specs mobile phones, use an evergreen browser but won't have a reliable internet connection.[@Lawson2016] While *Progressive Enhancement* was once coined on the principle to build websites both for Browsers with JS and HTML only, the new *Progressive Enhancement* tends towards an **offline first** principle avoiding network connectivity failures.
+A *browsernative microservice* therefore not only tries to cache data as much as possible, it should also bring in a lot of program logic as described in the previous chapters.

 [^prlp]: [PRLP pattern](https://www.polymer-project.org/1.0/toolbox/server)

 ## Evolutionary Design

 Microservices tend to become smaller over time.
 An evolutionary design approach puts emphasizes  on decomposition and scrapping the service.
 "The key property of a component is the notion of independent replacement and upgradeability."[@Fowler2014] Therefore we can safely change and chop services.
-Lazy parts of the system which won't change often should be separated from parts undergoing a lot of churn.[@Fowler2014] Parts that needs coupled changes could should be moved together or should be even merged.
+Lazy components of the system which won't change often should be separated from parts undergoing a lot of churn.[@Fowler2014] And services which change for the same reason might be moved together or even could be merged.

-This flexible approach fits good in the world of browser based development.
-In the last decade we have seen a lot of of changes in the way we develop for the web.
-New approaches like the virtual DOM approach found their way into mainstream web development followed by frameworks and libraries.
+Being flexible when developing for the web is a selling point as innovation cycles for browser development is fast paced and technologies can change quickly.
+Frontend related hardware, software and methodologies innovate rapidly over time.

-*Browsernative microservices* should be perceived as complementary technology.
-Contrary to Angular, React and other frameworks they have a strong interop with existing systems and can be used with them together.

-Andrew Rota, developer at Wayfair, came up with the idea to compose small web components around a managing React system.[@Rota2015] As web components are native elements there is no difference to use a native `button` or a native `custom-button`.
-With this pattern a web developer can make use of the encapsulated advantages of web components while still making use of the declarative event management from various frameworks.
-Whatever new framework will be on the rise within the next years, this approach allows rapid decomposition and reassembling towards a new system.
+*Browsernative microservices* should be perceived as complementary technology in contrast to full-service frameworks like Angular.
+Being native technology pursues a strong interopt approach with existing systems.
+Andrew Rota for example came up with the pattern to use small, encapsulated and stateless web components as leaves in the tree of React components instead of native HTML elements.[@Rota2015] Even React code can profit from the expressiveness of custom components.
+As web components are native after registration there is no difference in using a native `button` over a `meaningful-button`.
+Most likely there will be always some cutting edge framework promising advantages over native code.
+Whatever new framework will be on the rise within the next years native components can eliminate future uncertainty and allowing rapid reassembling towards new architectures.

 # W3C specifications